 History of Hybricon

-A consortium consisting of a group of investors and entrepreneurs started Hybricon Bus Systems AB (publ) in July 2013.
-Several of the employees of Hybricon Bus Systems has previously been employees of the development company.
+A consortium consisting of a group of investors and entrepreneurs started Hybricon Bus System AB (publ) in July 2013.
+Several of the employees of Hybricon Bus System has previously been employees of the development company.
 Jonas Hansson was appointed CEO of the new company, and concept creator Boh Westerlund was appointed chief technology officer.

 July – December 2013: Hybricon focused on the completion of the bus that the development company has developed, HAW 12 LE, as well as establishing the facilities for the new business.
 In addition, talks with potential customers and national Swedish Energy Agency was conducted.